go-to-k/image-scanner-with-trivy/README.md

 This is an AWS CDK Construct that allows you to **scan container images with [Trivy](https://github.com/aquasecurity/trivy) in CDK deployment layer**.

-If it detects vulnerabilities, it can **block deployments** to ECS, Lambda, and other services, or prevent the image from being pushed to ECR.
+If it detects vulnerabilities, it can **block deployments** to ECS, Lambda, and other services, or prevent the image from being pushed to the application ECR.
 You can also choose to receive **notifications without failing the deployment**.

-- **Block deployments on vulnerability detection** — works with ECS, Lambda, ECR push, or any construct via `blockConstructs`
+- **Block deployments on vulnerability detection** — works with ECS, Lambda, application ECR push, or any construct
-- **Notify without failing** — set `failOnVulnerability: false` with an SNS topic to get alerts without blocking deployment.
+- **Notify without failing** — get alerts via SNS without blocking deployment.
 Great for gradual adoption
 - **Scan logs output** — results go to CloudWatch Logs or S3
 - **SBOM generation** — output Software Bill of Materials in CycloneDX or SPDX format to S3 for compliance reporting
 - **Works with any ECR image** — not just images built in the same stack.
-Pass any `imageUri` to scan existing repository images
+Scan existing repository images too

 **This library is featured on the ecosystem page of [Trivy's official documentation](https://trivy.dev/docs/latest/ecosystem/ide/#image-scanner-with-trivy-community)!**